 When you're done, click Pin It.

 Daily Assignment 1:Let's create your Pinterest account (if you don't have one).
 If you need help as you get going, the Pinterest help page is just that, helpful.
 Download the Pinterest app to your smartphone if you want.
 Create a board you will use for class (don't worry, you can go back and change the name, topic, etc.).
 Send me the URL to the board.

 Major assignment, March 31-April 14, due April 14:

-- You must create a Pinterest board associated with your beat (you can put it under the name of your beat blog if you have a personal Pinterest account already).
+You must create a Pinterest board associated with your beat (you can put it under the name of your beat blog if you have a personal Pinterest account already).
 It can be an overall board or a more narrow topic.